techrajat/flipkart-grid-6.0/README.md

 ## Usage
 1. Open the frontend in your browser at [http://localhost:3000](http://localhost:3000).
 2. Ensure the backend is running at [http://localhost:5000](http://localhost:5000).
-3. Interact with FlipBuddy through voice commands or text inputs and experience its AI-driven recommendations.
+3. Interact with FlipBuddy through voice commands and experience its AI-driven recommendations.

 ---